The Association of Danish Small Islands

 Funding of the organisation

-- To run our organisation we get a yearly support from the Danish government at 1 mio. dkr. (about 130.000 EUR) which is our most important source of funding.
+– The Association of Danish Small Islands are supported by the Danish government with 1,5 mio. dkr. annually (about 200,000 EUR) which is our most important source of funding.

 – Other national sources of funding which can be used by rural areas in general and therefore also by small islands.

 Ferry services are financially supported by the national government and local municipality.
 Most of the ferries are owned and run by the municipality.
 Only very few are owned and run by private companies.

 Travelling is free for resident islanders (for person and bicycle) since 2001.